rickNoise/8v2_static_site_generator/README.md

 Place markdown files in the `content/` folder.
 Each markdown file will become an html webpage.
-The directory hierarchy will be relfected in the html output files generated in the `docs/` folder.
+The directory hierarchy will be reflected in the html output files generated in the `docs/` folder.

 Any images referenced in the markdown files can be store in static.